 The pooled income trust functions almost like a bill paying service.
 Through the trust, excess income can be used to pay for food, clothing, monthly rent or mortgage, telephone, electricity, taxes, home repairs – all living expenses except medical premiums and medical bills.
 The trust charges a small monthly processing fee for the service.

-It's called a pooled income trust because the assets of all participants are "pooled" together for investment and management purposes, however you have your own segregated account, established solely for your use.
+It’s called a pooled income trust because the assets of all participants are “pooled” together for investment and management purposes, however you have your own segregated account, established solely for your use.
 When you pass on, whatever is left over in your trust account is used to help the charity to continue providing benefits to those it serves.

 Medicaid will pay for your care, and in most cases you’ll hang on to all of your income and assets.
 Medicaid will also supplement any gaps in your Medicare or other medical insurance.
 That means you won’t have large out-of-pocket expenses for medical care.
 There’s also a wide range of community programs to take advantage of, will be inherited by to your children and family members.
 The more you preserve now, the greater amount there’ll be to pay for your own necessities and luxuries, and eventually to leave to your heirs.

 When you pass on, what you worked for your entire life can be given to your children and family members, instead of being used to reimburse a government agency.
 The more you preserve now, the greater amount there’ll be to pay for your own necessities and luxuries, and eventually to leave to your heirs.

 Here’s an example of a situation Lamson & Cutner’s Medicaid lawyers handled for an elderly single woman suffering from a terminal illness: